How to Use Humour in B2B Marketing

 These emails were successful because the nature of the responses drastically changed, as James shared with us:

 “Before we started writing emails with personality, the only replies we ever received were ‘unsubscribe’, ‘no thanks’ or the classic ‘this person no longer works here’.”

 “And now?
 We have people replying with 😂 or 🤣.
 People thank us for making their inbox just a little more bearable.”

 But there’s something else we learnt when we interviewed James, and that is: don’t be hasty.

-Before you send a humourous email, test it first!
+Before you send a funny email, test it first!
 You don’t want to get that wave of regret after you press send…

 “A good way to test if your emails have personality is to share them internally.
 Before I set any email nurture live, I share emails with my team to get constructive feedback.”

-“This helps in 2 ways: first, you’re ensuring that the emails land with a wider audience, and second, you’re establishing this new tone with the wider team.”
+“This helps in two ways: first, you’re ensuring that the emails land with a wider audience, and second, you’re establishing this new tone with the wider team.”

 “In turn, whoever writes the social posts, the product updates, or the customer newsletters will have a template to upgrade their tone of voice.”

 “Establish a theme in your emails - this goes a long way to create cohesively throughout the nurture.
 This can be a tone of voice, a running joke, a certain graphic design element or character.
 Have something fun or recognisable that links each of these individual interactions into an overall journey.”